 Music, art and culture: Research and take advantage of summer festivals that include music, art and culture.
 Or, if you have an au pair, ask her to organize a family cultural festival with food and music from her home country.
 If your au pair is helping your children learn a second language, try to schedule an hour each day for building vocabulary and practicing this new skill.
 If your kids play any musical instruments, try to maintain a practice schedule throughout the summer or encourage them to form a band with friends if they are older.

 Physical activity: Adequate exercise is equally important to the developing brains and overall health of children.
 Go for a family bike ride, spend a day at the community pool or organize some neighborhood games like dodge ball, capture the flag, or one-on-one basketball.
 Just getting outside each day for walks and taking note of nature also helps kids’ bodies and minds.
-Try our Summer Scavenger Hunt for a fun outdoor activity or create your own.
 Be sure to set limits on screen time, including TV, computer, and smartphone use so that kids are more likely to get outdoors and get active.

 How do you keep your kids’ brains from going soft over the summer?
 Share your tips in the comments below.